mongodb/mongo/README.md

 #### Building Tools

 To build the tools, you need to have Go version 1.3 and up.
-Run the `build.sh` script to install all the tools to `./bin`.
+Running the `build.sh` script will install all the tools to `./bin`.

 Alternatively, you can set GOBIN and use `go install`: